 The number one purpose of a budget is to put you in control of your money.
 A budget can help lift you out of the paycheck to paycheck cycle and firmly place you on the path towards financial success.

 Put simply, a budget is a spending plan.
-It allows you to be intentional about how you spend your hard-earned cash.
+It allows you to be intentional about how you spend your money.

 Is budgeting just for number nerds or large corporations?
 Nope…even people who hate numbers will benefit from setting up a personal budget.